sachkho/ACDC-challenge/README.md

 - **Small‑data‑friendly**: tree ensembles work well with tabular, low‑sample settings and give straightforward feature importances.
 - **Practical**: robust to missing LV masks thanks to a lightweight **slice‑wise LV reconstruction** inside the myocardium (hole‑filling), enabling a consistent feature set on train and test.

 > The overall setup follows the ACDC challenge protocol with ED/ES volumes and partial segmentations; we reconstruct a missing LV mask when needed and train on feature tables derived from the segmentations.
-See the short report in `challenge_ima205 (2) (1).pdf` for the full narrative and rationale.
+See the short report in `report.pdf` for the full narrative and rationale.

 ## Repository contents
 - `notebook_propre.ipynb` — full pipeline: data I/O, LV reconstruction, feature engineering, model tuning, CV evaluation, and test inference.